Elixonus/captcha/README.md

 To install the required dependencies, run the command `pip install -r requirements.txt`

-To start the captcha generator web server, go to the main directory and run the command `flask run` which will run `app.py` and start the server
+To start the captcha generator web server, go to the captchagenerator subdirectory by typing `cd captchagenerator` and run the command
+`flask run` or `python -m flask run` which will run `app.py` and start the server

 ## API